saschaklatt/gridl/README.md

 * moving cells from A to B
 * moving columns and rows
 * adding columns and rows at any position
-* removing rows from any position
+* removing rows and columns from any position

 **Must haves**

-* removing columns from any position
 * swapping: cells, columns, rows and areas
 * clipping
 * anchor/pivot points in areas